CLICK THIS BOX FOR AN

 (Opens a new window to a Church of England website - then click "FIND US")

-Welcome to our website, updated at the beginning of each month.
+Welcome to our website, which is updated every month.

 Our Church of England parish falls within the Diocese of Chichester and covers a wide area, encompassing the three villages of Kirdford, Plaistow & Ifold in West Sussex.
 For this reason we have two churches (in Kirdford and Plaistow), centres of worship and symbols of the spiritual life of the parish for many centuries.